 The individualized major will draw courses from at least two departments and will not exceed 45 hours, 18 of which must be at the 300 level or above.
 Students pursuing individualized majors must complete the usual Core requirements and any other requirements specific to the degree (BA/BS) they are pursuing.

-(b) Together, the student and advisor develop a proposal that
+b.
+Together, the student and advisor develop a proposal that

-*names and describes the major the student wants to pursue;
+• names and describes the major the student wants to pursue;

-*identifies the courses and experiences (internships, study abroad, etc.) that will make up the major;
+• identifies the courses and experiences (internships, study abroad, etc.) that will make up the major;

-*explains how these courses and experiences are integrated;
+• explains how these courses and experiences are integrated;

-*describes a summary project taken as an independent study (GED 491-496) and supervised by the sponsoring advisor that integrates the various aspects of the major.
+• describes a summary project taken as an independent study (GED 491-493) and supervised by the sponsoring advisor that integrates the various aspects of the major.

-(d) The student submits the proposal along with a completed degree plan to the Registrar, who will review both to
+d.
+The student submits the proposal along with a completed degree plan to the Director of Re-Enrollment, who will review both to